-If you’re thinking about placing a bet and not sure if odds of 25/1 are good value or even how much you could win, then read on.
-Thankfully working out your bet is a very simple process and the maths are the same in every currency.
+If you’re thinking about placing a bet and not sure if 25/1 odds are good value or even how much you could win, then read on.
+Thankfully working out your bet is a very simple process and the formula is the same in every currency.

 Here’s how it all works.
 The first number (25) is the amount you’ll win from wagering the second number (1).
 So for every £1 or $1 or €1 you spend, you will win 25 back.

 For example, a £1 winning bet at odds of 25/1 will payout £25 plus your £1 stake is returned.
 If you increase the stake to £2 you’ll get £50 back (plus £2 stake).
 And so on it goes, essentially multiplying the first number by the amount you wager.
-25/1 is an excellent return on a bet and depending on your stake if it comes in, you should be very pleased with your winnings if you land the wager.
+25/1 is an excellent return on a bet and you should be very pleased with your winnings if you land the wager.

 25/1 WIN BETS